Sin offering and salvation

 18 Thereafter, it appears the Passover could be eaten as a peace offering by boiling the meat (cf. Deut 16:7), but still allowing identification with the original offering.

-19 The Law often abbreviates its instructions, so rabbis considered it valid to assume that points of practice mentioned for only some of a group of related procedures nevertheless applied to all.
+19 The Law often abbreviates its instructions, so rabbis considered it valid to assume that points of practice mentioned for only some of a group of related procedures were nevertheless applied to all.

 20 The burning of the hide and flesh outside the camp indicate that the blood was taken inside the Tabernacle.
-Furthermore, about this time Nadab and Abihu’s presumptuous attempt to enter the tent (Lev 10:1-3), presumably emulating what they had just seen, prompting Moses to clarify the procedure.
+Furthermore, about this time Nadab and Abihu’s presumptuous attempt to enter the tent (Lev 10:1-3), presumably emulating what they had just seen, prompted Moses to clarify the procedure.